Ian Parkin is the verified author of this post.

 Many scholars resonate with the concept that one man developed the Runes.
 Because it would provide a definitive answer about when, where and why the Lost Runes were conceived.

-Modern Runes consist of 24 rectangular tiles, with ancient symbols, except for one blank tile, which represents our spiritual journey, or the “Path of Karma”.
+Modern Runes consist of 24 rectangular tiles, with ancient symbols, except for one blank tile, which represents fate, our spiritual journey, or the “Path of Karma”.

 While the Book of Runes makes a marvelous companion during your journey to highest consciousness, a consultation with a psychic casting your runes can bring instant answers to pressing questions.